khaors/binder-hydroanalyzer/README.md

 This repository contains the files for a binder container of the hydroanalyzer package.
-The goal is to execute the hydroanalyzer_gui from the binder.
+The goal is to execute the hydroanalyzer_gui from the binder without installin the package in the physical machine.